-This Program provides grants of up to \$4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
+This Program provides grants to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
 In exchange for receiving a TEACH Grant, grant recipients must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.
 IMPORTANT: If you fail to complete this service obligation, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Stafford Loan.
 You must then repay this loan to the U.S. Department of Education.
 You will be charged interest from the date the grant(s) was disbursed.
 This grant will only be awarded to eligible students who have declared education as their major and have been accepted into the Quincy University School of Education.
-Students who receive this grant must complete a TEACH Grant Application, online entrance counseling, and sign an Agreement to Serve to be eligible.
+Students who sign an Agreement to Serve to be eligible.